-I am a grad student in a two-year master's program here (first year) who is suffering from great amounts of love-sickness.
+I am a grad student in a two-year master's program in New York City who is suffering from great amounts of love-sickness.
 My boyfriend of three years is continuing work on his master's at our undergrad institution on the west coast.
 We talk over email and on the phone, and will see each other spring break, but it's so hard!!!
 I don't suppose you'd have any suggestions for helping pass away the time?
 Once the semester gets moving and I have work it's easier, but now, having just left his arms, I am missing him like crazy.

 It's worse at night, when I'm used to having him next to me.
 I know the time will go fast, and soon we will be together again, but I'm worried because the potential to sit and brood about how much I miss him is so high.
 I really love this guy and vice versa.
 We've talked about it.
 In fact, I wouldn't be writing you except for he's in class for the moment and I'm just sitting here trying to figure out what to do for this three day weekend.